 Just under a 12 hour flight away is the spectacularly incomparable Rio de Janeiro which has an average temperature of 30 degrees in February and only a four hour time difference from the UK.

 February is also the month that Rio Carnival explodes into action – prices are higher but it’s definitely worth it for the experience.
-Carnival starts on 21st February 2020 when the King of the Carnival gets given the keys of the city.
+Carnival starts towards the end of February when the King of the Carnival gets given the keys of the city.
 Only then does the party officially begin and a kaleidoscope of colour fills the streets in the form of the samba parade, street parties and carnival balls.

 If it’s a relaxing beach holiday that you’re looking for then one of the vibrant Caribbean islands might be your answer to escaping the grey gloom of the UK winter.